kigster/sym/README.md

   -A, --sym-args                    read more CLI arguments from $SYM_ARGS

 Utility:
-  -B, --bash-completion  [file]     append shell completion to a file
+  -B, --bash-support     [file]     append bash completion & utils to a file
+                                    such as ~/.bash_profile or ~/.bashrc

 Help & Examples:
   -E, --examples                    show several examples -h, --help                        show help

 ```

 ### CLI Usage Examples